DrPariah/Monster-Hunter/MH/README.md

 * **Hammer** -  A large, heavy weapon with slow attack speed and a chance to stun the monster.
 It doesn't block attacks.
 * **Lance** - A heavy spear with extremely high blocking chance and slow attack speed.
 * **Dual Blades** - A pair of sword/dagger with insanely fast attack speed.
 It doesn't block attacks.
 * **Light Bowgun** - A lightweight gun that offers descent mobility and range.
-Some has auto-fire mechanism.
-It doesn't block attacks.
 * **Heavy Bowgun** - A heavy gun that deals tremendous damage in trade of mobility.
-Usually has higher ammo capacity.
-Placing a shield as a mod allows it to have a very high blocking chance.
+Usually holds higher ammo capacity.

 The other four weapons - **long sword**, **gunlance**, **hunting horn** and **bow** - are not included due to their complexity.